Skip to content Skip to navigation

 Quick Ideas for Practicing Math Skills

-DREME is developing Math Moments, a collection of research-informed, easy-to-implement activities to support early childhood teachers in providing opportunities for children to learn math during daily classroom routines.
+DREME created Math Moments, a collection of research-informed, easy-to-implement activities to support early childhood teachers in providing opportunities for children to learn math during daily classroom routines.
 Math Moments are designed to be used throughout the school year, with teachers adapting them as children build their math skills.
 Each Math Moment includes examples of prompts that teachers can use and a modification to add variety or adjust the challenge.
 These suggestions are meant to offer teachers ideas for engaging their students in math that teachers can adapt based on their students’ needs and instructional goals.

 The activities focus on six key early math topics: